mmorenoverdu/movement_imagery_questionnaires/README.md

 This repository contains useful information about different versions of commonly used Movement Imagery Questionnaires.

-This is work in progress.
-If you are aware of new translations please reach out and we will update the repository.
+This is repository will always be work in progress.
+If you are aware of new translations and/or have access to questionnaire PDFs not listed below, please reach out and we will update the repository.

 # Vividness of Movement Imagery Questionnaire (VMIQ/VMIQ-2)